-11. Until the end date-established in Article 265(3) of 31 Decembre 2037, the pre-departure information may be presented in the form of the exit summary declaration, the export declaration, the re-export declaration-and or the re-export notification provided that the data of exit summary declaration are included-shall be considered to be the pre-departure information.
+11. Until the end date-established in Article 265(3) of 31 Decembre 2037, the pre-departure information may be presented in the form of the exit summary declaration, the export declaration-and or the re-export notification provided that the data of exit summary declaration are included shall be considered to be the pre-departure information.